What your vaginal discharge is trying to tell you

 When to be concerned

 If you notice any drastic changes in the smell, color, or feeling of your vaginal bacteria, see a healthcare provider about your treatment options.
-For more information and resources on all things health, head to the Stix Library.
+For more information and resources on all things health, head to Real Talk.